CBD for IBS: Does it help?

 Summary

-However, we don’t quite know enough about how CBD works to relieve IBS, and it is not considered a medical supplement by the FSA in the UK.
+To conclude, CBD has been discussed as having the potential to alleviate some IBS symptoms but we don’t quite know enough about how CBD works to relieve IBS and it is not considered a medical supplement by the FSA in the UK.
 For best practice, we’d recommend that you use CBD alongside other treatments recommended by your doctor.

 If you want to know more about what CBD is right for you, take a look at our products today, all of which are fully-tested and THC-free.